modxcms/mab-recommendations/withdraw-recommendations.md

 ## Upon Acceptance

-Should the recommendation be accepted, the Recommendations Process document should be updated to provide an addendum link to this recommendation.
+Should this recommendation be accepted, the Recommendations Process document should be updated to provide an addendum link to this recommendation.